-- As discussed below, a Special Committee of the Board was formed in 2012 to conduct an investigation into, and in 2013 produced a report regarding, the Company’s anti-diversion systems and controls, with the advice of independent counsel.
+- As discussed below, a Special Committee of the Board was formed in 2012 to conduct an investigation into, and in 2013 produced a report regarding, our anti-diversion systems and controls, with the advice of independent counsel.
 The Special Committee was reconvened in 2014 and produced two supplemental reports at that time.

 The Board and its Committees also have taken other governance actions in the recent years, including:

-- In August 2017, as a result of discussions with shareholders, the Human Resources and Compensation Committee amended the Company’s incentive plan to provide that cash awards paid to executive officers are subject to repayment if the officer commits a material violation of law or of Cardinal Health’s Standards of Business Conduct that causes material financial harm to the Company.
+- In August 2017, as a result of discussions with shareholders, the Human Resources and Compensation Committee amended our incentive plan to provide that cash awards paid to executive officers are subject to repayment if the officer commits a material violation of law or of Cardinal Health’s Standards of Business Conduct that causes material financial harm to the Company.